389ds/389ds.github.io/docs/389ds/howto/howto-ssl.md

 ### Script

+    WARNING:
-WARNING: These scripts are only recommended for use in single server applications in testing environments.
+    These scripts are only recommended for use in single server applications in testing environments.
 They are not suitable for generating multiple server certs for multi-master replicated servers.
 They are not suitable for production use.
-Please use a CA instead.
+    Please use an actual Certificate Authority (CA) instead.

 There are two different scripts to use.
 The [first one](http://github.com/richm/scripts/tree/master%2Fsetupssl.sh?raw=true) is for the Fedora DS 1.0.x and earlier layout.
 This layout stores all of the key/cert databases for all servers in the directory /opt/fedora-ds/alias and identifies each one by a unique prefix e.g. slapd-localhost- or admin-serv-localhost-.